 I tried to make the best of it.
 I ate at some of my favorite restaurants and drank some of my favorite beer.
 I tried to do something new and learned that Portland has an excellent art museum.
 But still, I ended up changing my flight to leave earlier on Monday morning rather than trying to enjoy one last Portland breakfast.
 I even splurged on a Lyft to the airport instead of using the city’s great public transit options, because the thought of dragging my belongings to the train and then switching to another train was utterly exhausting to me.

 As all of this took shape this weekend, I was struck at how this very different set of circumstances and frame of mind so drastically changed my experience with the same city I’ve visited and only ever loved.
 I don’t really know what conclusion to draw from this experience except that I definitely don’t respond to change as well as I had hoped.
-I like a plan, even a loose plan, and no location in the world is likely to change the person I’ve been my whole life.
+I like a plan, even a loose plan, and no location in the world is likely to change the person I’ve been for 32 years of life.
 Sure, I’ve become better at responding to a change in plans with practice and copious amounts of yoga and breathing exercises.
 But deep down, I live with a set of expectations of how things will happen, and there will always be an uneasiness when things don’t happen that way.
 It influences my perception of my overall sense of well-being.
 Also, I can do alone like a champ, but lonely is another story.
 With Harrison being away as much as he has been lately between work and this excursion, I was really excited to be able to be with him for even a few hours.
 Missing Harrison and encountering a city that became so empty in places because of LIKE AN INCH OF SNOW was lonely and frustrating, and it made me sad.

 I still love Portland, and I’m sure I’ll be back.
 However, maybe not when there’s a chance of snow.